rob-g2-365/waveshare_epaper_picture_frame/README.md

 Images that are formatted as portrait may need to be cropped so that faces and important details may be shown.

-### Python Command line Arguments
+### Python Command-line Arguments

 <pre>
 	convert_images.py &lt;Source Directory&gt;  &lt;Destinations Directory&gt;
 </pre>

-This command converts any images from the source directory or its children and into the destination directory.
+This command converts any images from the source directory or its children into the destination directory.

-Images are listed in the following order:  pic_000.bmp, pic_001.bmp, pic_002.bmp etc.
+Images are listed in the following order:  pic_000.bmp, pic_001.bmp, pic_002.bmp, etc.

 This program also does the following:

-1. Auto adjust the contrast.
+1. Auto-adjust the contrast.
 2. Turns up saturation so that the images don't look washed out.
 3. Mirrors the image so that it looks correct from the picture frame.
 4. Crops the image so the image size is correct.